Quickstart

 The reason for the failure is simple: our payload defined in

-.
-However, that spec is currently creating a Post
+key title.
+However, that spec is currently creating a Post with no

 So, let’s update our spec to POST attributes, not just an empty object: